-While these are lower emissions modes than road freight, rail still contributes 0.9% and coastal shipping 2.1% of our total transport emissions.
-Rail and coastal shipping are both included under the Sustainable Biofuels Mandate and we will see some emissions reductions happen this way.
+While these are lower emissions modes than road freight, in 2019 rail still contributed 0.9% and coastal shipping 2.1% of our total transport emissions.16 Rail and coastal shipping are both included under the Sustainable Biofuels Mandate and we will see some emissions reductions happen this way.
 After the rail network is restored over the next ten years, we could consider further electrifying our rail system or using green hydrogen fuels.
 This process would involve significant investment and careful consideration of whether the emissions reductions would be cost effective.
 It will also be necessary to consider whether this investment could yield better reduction outcomes if spent on other decarbonisation measures.